 Cardiac Self-Monitoring Devices: Consumer-grade, connected electronic devices and/or software applications that members can use without a physician's prescription.
-These devices collect physiologic information to download onto an individual's smart phone, smartwatch, personal computer or tablet and can be worn on the body as an accessory or embedded into clothing.
-They have high processing power, numerous sophisticated sensors, and software algorithms that can generate a variety of measurements and data such as blood pressure, heart rate and heart rhythm through ECG (Bayoumy et al. 2021).
+These devices collect physiologic information to download onto an individual's smart phone, smartwatch, personal computer or tablet thatand can be worn on the body as an accessory or embedded into clothing.
+These include smartwatches.
+These devices They have high processing power, numerous sophisticated sensors, and software algorithms that can generate a variety of measurements -and data such as blood pressure, heart rate and heart rhythm through ECG (Bayoumy et al. 2021).

 Implantable Loop Recorder: Device used to detect abnormal heart rhythms.
 It is placed under the skin and continuously records the heart's electrical activity.
 The recorder can transmit data to the physician's office to help with monitoring.
 An implantable loop recorder may determine why an individual is having palpitations or fainting spells (National Heart, Lung and Blood Institute, 2021).
+Implantable device that records and stores heart rhythms continuously.
+The device is programmed to detect arrhythmias in symptomatic and asymptomatic individuals.
+Recording can be patient-activated when symptoms occur or automatically triggered based on a computer algorithm designed to detect arrhythmias (Hayes, 2019).